-Compared to N-inputs, the internal loss terms of estuarine N-budgets are not as well documented.
-In general, internal losses include burial of PN in accreting sediment columns and denitrification in either the water column or sediments.
-A few nutrient budgets have estimated N-extraction in the harvest of fish and shellfish biomass, but these tend to be small loss terms.
+Compared to N inputs, the internal loss terms of estuarine N-budgets are not as well documented.
+In general, internal losses include burial of PN in accreting sediment columns and denitrification in either the water column or sediments (see also Devol, this volume).
+A few nutrient budgets have estimated N-extraction in the harvest of fish and shellfish biomass and fish migration from estuaries.